MaxManthey/100DaysOfCode/README.md

 Dates of missed days: [17.March.2021(St. Patricks Day), 12.April.2021]

 Project difficulties:
-e - easy
+e - easy (Projects that should be easy to me / I have done something like this before)
-i - intermediate
+i - intermediate (Projects that are a bit trickier but still in my comfort zone and shouldn't be too hard to do)